pr2502/ra-multiplex/README.md

 $ target/release/ra-multiplex-server
 ```

+`ra-multiplex-server` can run as a systemd user service, see the example `ra-mux.service`.

 Configure your editor to use `ra-multiplex` as `rust-analyzer`, for example for
 CoC in neovim edit `~/.config/nvim/coc-settings.json`, add: